leaherb/myfitnesspal-diary-parser/README.md

 ## Purpose

-I am building a machine learning model to help identify foods that could be contributing to an individual's physical conditions(s).
+I am building a machine learning model to help identify foods that could be contributing to an individual's physical condition(s).
 In order to train and use the model, I need data.
 MyFitnessPal is a popular on-line food & exercise journaling application.
-It has a free-account option and several methods for adding 'food reaction symptoms' to their journal, making it a great candidate tool for data creation.
+It has a free-account option and several methods for adding 'food reaction symptoms' to a journal, making it a great candidate tool for data creation.

 To extract data from an individual's MFP account, I needed a parser.
 Which is the inspiration behind `myfitnesspal-diary-parser`.